 IT power systems are isolated from earth, except that one point may be connected to earth through an impedance or a voltage limiter.
-The parts of the equipment to earthed are connected to earth electrodes at the user's premises.
+The parts of the equipment to be earthed are connected to earth electrodes at the user's premises.

-A.5.1 Installation method for a three line (and neutral) IT power distribution system, (MET outside the main a.c. service cabinet)
+A.5.1 Installation method for a three-line (and neutral) IT power distribution system, (MET outside the main a.c. service cabinet)

-- NOTE 1 Total bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total of bonding & connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs.
+- NOTE 1 Total length of bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total length of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total length of bonding and connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs.

 NOTE 5 - The SPD may be installed before the ELB (option 1) or after the ELB (option 2).
-If option 2 is used, nuisance tripping of the circuit breaker, particularly if it contains an RCD, may occur.
+If option 2 is used, nuisance tripping of the circuit breaker may occur, particularly if it contains an RCD.

-Figure A.5-1/K.66 - IT three line (and neutral) power distribution system (MET outside the main a.c. service cabinet)
+Figure A.5-1 - IT three-line (and neutral) power distribution system (MET outside the main a.c. service cabinet)

-A.5.2 Installation method for a three line (and neutral) IT power distribution system, (MET inside the main a.c. service cabinet)
+A.5.2 Installation method for a three-line (and neutral) IT power distribution system, (MET inside the main a.c. service cabinet)

-NOTE 1 - Total bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike).

-NOTE 2 - Total of SPD connecting wires should be as short as possible (< 0.5 m).

-NOTE 3 - Total of bonding & connecting wires (SPD to MET) should be as short as possible (< 1.5 m).

-NOTE 5 - A bonding bar or terminal may be required by some administrations.
+- NOTE 1 Total length of bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total length of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total length of bonding and connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs. - NOTE 5 A bonding bar or terminal may be required by some administrations.

 NOTE 6 - The SPD may be installed before the ELB (option 1) or after the ELB (option 2).
-If option 2 is used, nuisance tripping of the circuit breaker, particularly if it contains an RCD, may occur.
+If option 2 is used, nuisance tripping of the circuit breaker may occur, particularly if it contains an RCD.

-Figure A.5-2/K.66 - IT three line (and neutral) power distribution system (MET inside the main a.c. service cabinet)
+Figure A.5-2 - IT three-line (and neutral) power distribution system (MET inside the main a.c. service cabinet)

-A.5.3 Installation method for a three line (without neutral) IT power distribution system, (MET outside the main a.c. service cabinet)
+A.5.3 Installation method for a three-line (without neutral) IT power distribution system, (MET outside the main a.c. service cabinet)

-- NOTE 1 Total bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total of bonding & connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs.
+- NOTE 1 Total length of bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total length of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total length of bonding and connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs.

 NOTE 5 - The SPD may be installed before the ELB (option 1) or after the ELB (option 2).
-If option 2 is used, nuisance tripping of the circuit breaker, particularly if it contains an RCD, may occur.
+If option 2 is used, nuisance tripping of the circuit breaker may occur, particularly if it contains an RCD.

-Figure A.5-3/K.66 - IT three line (without neutral) power distribution system (MET outside the main a.c. service cabinet)
+Figure A.5-3 - IT three-line (without neutral) power distribution system (MET outside the main a.c. service cabinet)

-A.5.4 Installation method for a three line (without neutral) IT power distribution system, (MET inside the main a.c. service cabinet)
+A.5.4 Installation method for a three-line (without neutral) IT power distribution system, (MET inside the main a.c. service cabinet)